 Projects

-A selection of a few of my most technical and creative projects, ranging from OS development to interactive web experiences.
+A selection of a few of my most technical projects.

 An OS that only plays Tetris, written in C and Assembly (NASM).
 Focused on low level system control and game logic.
 Complete with PIT timers, IRQs, and IDTs.
 Quite overkill for tetris but it runs flawlessly.
 This was probably the biggest and most difficult project I have done.

-A writeup of all the challenges my team solved in DownUnderCTF 2025.
+A writeup of all the challenges my team and I solved in DownUnderCTF 2025.

 Achievements